Areyes-Trimarchi/BitCoinVolatility/README.md

 import pyspark<sup>1</sup>
 import pyspark.sql.functions as f
 ```
-2. The next block from lines 8 and 9 are for the initialization of the **SparkSession** which helps establish the spark running environment.
+2. The next block from lines 8 and 9 are for the initialization of the **SparkSession** which helps establish the spark in a local environment.
 ```
 #### Create Spark Session ####
 spark = SparkSession.builder().master("local[1]").appName("BTCoinVolatility").getOrCreate()<sup>1</sup>